hundeo:

 FCI Group: Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs

-Tosa Inu dogs are considered calm and patient dogs that are often used as companion dogs today.
-They are affectionate and build a very close bond with their family.
-Towards strangers they are reserved.
-The great courage, self-confidence and fearlessness refer to a long history as a fighting dog.
+The Tosa - also known as the Tosa Inu or Japanese Bulldog - is considered a calm and patient dog that is often used as a companion dog today.
+It is very affectionate and bonds closely with its family.
+He is rather reserved towards strangers.
+Its great courage, self-confidence and fearlessness point to its long history as a fighting dog.

 Artboard 26